alex-delalande/i3d_crf/README.md

-# I3D models trained on Kinetics
+# I3D models trained on Kinetics and CRF for multi-label classification

 ## Overview

-This repository contains trained models reported in the paper "[Quo Vadis, Action Recognition?
+This repository contains I3D trained models reported in the paper "[Quo Vadis, Action Recognition?
 A New Model and the Kinetics Dataset](https://arxiv.org/abs/1705.07750)" by Joao Carreira and Andrew Zisserman.

 This code is based on Deepmind's [Kinetics-I3D](https://github.com/deepmind/kinetics-i3d).
 Including PyTorch versions of their models.